laravel/docs/octane.md

 ./vendor/bin/sail artisan octane:install --server=frankenphp
 ```

-Finally, update the `environment` key of your application's `docker-compose.yml` file so that Sail serves your application using Octane instead of the PHP development server:
+Finally, add a `SUPERVISOR_PHP_COMMAND` environment variable to the `laravel.test` service definition in your application's `docker-compose.yml` file.
+This environment variable will contain the command that Sail will use to serve your application using Octane instead of the PHP development server:

 ```yaml
 services: